 State on your cover sheet: "Submitted for evaluation in advance of the Harvardwood Writers Competition and Harvardwood's Most Staffable Writers list.
 If you have further questions or would like to contact the writer, please email Justin White at [email protected]"

 Each individual may submit no more than TWO SCRIPTS per category.* Repeat entries are allowed, only if the script has been rewritten since it was entered in a previous contest.
-But we would encourage writers to focus on completing new work.

 All genres are permitted.
 Scripts should be submitted in PDF format using standard script margins and conventions, and body pages must be numbered.
 Submissions must be in English.